Biplane fighter aces

 On 23 December 1940, the 358a Squadriglia, 22o Gruppo C.T. commanded by Capitano Annibale Sterzi (a veteran from the Spanish Civil War with one confirmed victory in that conflict) arrived from Italy to Castel Benito with nine Fiat G.50bis.
 Pilots of the Squadriglia were, apart from Sterzi, Tenente Mondini, Maresciallo Ottorino Muscnelli, Sergente Enzo Falcinelli, Sottotenente Leonardo Venturini, Sergente Maggiore Antonio Patriarca, Sottotenente Francesco Vichi, Sergente Alvinio Marinucci, Sergente Alfredo Di Spiezio.
 Three more pilots followed in the Caproni Ca.133 of the Squadriglia (Tenente Angelo Merati, Maresciallo Marco Aicardi and Sergente Fernando Giordano).
 Other pilots of the unit (Tenente Giorgio Gasperoni and Sergente Gastone Gambari) suffered accidents during their transfer.
 The Fiat G.50 of Gambari was written off while Gasperoni was forced to land back at Palermo.

 On 25 January, four Gladiators of 3 RAAF Squadron flown by Flight Lieutenant D. Campbell (N5857), Flight Lieutenant Alan Rawlinson (K7963), Flying Officer Peter Turnbull (L9044) and Pilot Officer J. C. Campbell (K8022) took off from Tmini at 07:30 to carry out a protective patrol over the Armoured Brigades operating in the Mechili area.
-Whilst flying at 2,000 feet, 8 miles south-east of Mechili, five G.50s, which were flying at 10,000 feet, attacked and broke the Gladiators formation.
-During the combat was 22-year-old Pilot Officer James Chippindall Campbell (RAAF no. 634) shot down and killed, while D. Campbell was forced to make an emergency landing in the desert and the other two biplanes were damaged.
+Whilst flying at 600m, 13km south-east of Mechili, five G.50s, which were flying at 3000m, attacked and broke the Gladiators formation.
+During the combat, 22-year-old Pilot Officer James Chippindall Campbell (RAAF no. 634) was shot down and killed, while Flight Lieutenant Campbell was forced to make an emergency landing in the desert and the other two biplanes were damaged.
 Flying Officer Turnbull recalled:

-“My position in the flight was astern of the vic formation.
-Each time I was attacked from astern and above, to avoid being hit I made a side-slipping turn back underneath.
+”My position in the flight was astern of the Vic.
+Formation acting as swinger when E/A. was first sighted.
+The formation immediately turned east and we were over our advanced troops when first attacked by E/A. Each time I was attacked from astern and above and to avoid being hit, I made a side-slipping turn back underneath.
 As the E/A passed overhead, it made a climbing turn to the left, and I was able to get well within range by turning right.
-I was attacked nine times, and each time I carried out the above action, but three of my guns ceased to fire owing to stoppages during the first attack and the fourth after the fifth attack.
-I could see bullets hitting E/A during the third, fourth and fifth attacks, which were at close range.
+I was attacked nine times and each time I carried out the above avoiding action, but three of my guns ceased to fire owing to stoppages during the first attack and the fourth after the fifth attack.
+Could see bullets hitting E/A during the third, fourth and fifth attacks, which were at close range.

 The Italians were in fact four Fiat G.50s from the 358a Squadriglia, which had taken off from Maraua at 07:30 to fly a protective patrol over El Mechili.
 Capitano Annibale Sterzi (G.50bis MM6335) led the formation with Tenente Mondini (MM6346), Tenente Giorgio Gasperoni and Maresciallo Marco Aicardi (MM5455).
 Over Mechili they discovered four Glosters flying lower and bounced them claiming two by Tenente Mondini, one by Maresciallo Aicardi and one by Capitano Sterzi.
 The Italian fighters were back at 09:30 after having used 1130 rounds of ammunition.
 Damage suffered by the three surviving Gladiators should had been light indeed because they were repaired during the day and were able to fly to Martuba during the evening.